Interest Rate in Sweden

 Sweden - Interest Rate

-Riksbank hikes rates in December, suggests further hike in H2 2019
+Riksbank keeps rates steady in February, continues to signal hike in H2

 Sweden Interest Rate Forecast